You want smart political talk without the meltdowns?

 It's a business, and they've got all sorts of stuff.

-It was founded in 2012 by two army captains based in Savannah, Georgia.
+It was founded in 2012 by two Army captains based in Savannah, Georgia.

-They have nine line apparel is like a patriotic lifestyle brand.
+They have Nine Line Apparel is like a patriotic lifestyle brand.

-And you know, they're a start-up company, primarily owned, run, and employed by veterans.
+And, you know, they're a startup company, primarily owned, run, and employed by veterans, you know, or people that have served.

-And uh Captain Tyler Merritt is with us.
+And Captain Tyler Merrith is with us.

-I guess you're the CEO of this thing, or they're the co founder.
+I guess you're the CEO of this thing, or they're the co-founder?

 Yes, sir.

-I hold both rules.
+I hold both roles.

-And uh all right.
+And all right.

 So I got to meet you guys the other day.